Skip to content

 Cuba

-The Revolution Square is a famous spot to visit in Cuba, it is the place where Fidel Castro made his speeches, and also Pope John Paul II had a great welcome in that square.
+The Revolution Square is a famous spot to visit in Cuba.
+It is where Fidel Castro made his speeches, and Pope John Paul II was welcomed there.

-When you visit the square you will see a 109-meter gray tower standing in the middle and it is a memorial to the Cuban national hero, Jose Marti.
-There is a white marble statue of Marti that lies at the base of the tower and below it, there is the entrance of the Jose Marti Memorial.
+When you visit the square, you will see a 109-meter grey tower standing in the middle.
+It is a memorial to the Cuban national hero Jose Marti.
+A white marble statue of Marti lies at the base of the tower, and below it is the entrance to the Jose Marti Memorial.

 The Military Historic Park

-The Military Historical Park includes two famous fortresses which are the Castle of the Three Kings of Morro and known as El Morro and the Fortress of San Carlo.
+The Military Historical Park includes two famous fortresses: the Castle of the Three Kings of Morro, known as El Morro, and the Fortress of San Carlo.
 The El Morro Castle was built in the 16th century to defend the lands from pirate attacks.

-The lighthouse there was replaced with a stone in the 19th century but it still has the original lamp that lights the sea until today and from the top of there, you can have a beautiful view of the sea and the city.
+The lighthouse there was replaced with a stone in the 19th century, but it still has the original lamp that lights the sea today.
+You can have a beautiful view of the sea and the city from the top.

-The second fortress is the Fortress of San Carlo, which is near El Morro Castle and was built in the 18th century.
-It is considered as the largest fort Spain ever built, it was used as a prison before then became the headquarters of Che Guevara after the revolution.
+The second fortress is the Fortress of San Carlo, near El Morro Castle, built in the 18th century.
+It is considered the largest fort Spain has ever built.
+It was used as a prison before becoming the headquarters of Che Guevara after the revolution.

 Guradalavaca

-Guradalavaca is located in the Holguin province, there you can see lush foliage fringes the sweeping stand of beach here that gives you shades from the tropical sun.
-There you can do many activities like diving and snorkeling and you will discover the beauty of sea life.
+Guradalavaca is located in the Holguin province.
+There, lush foliage fringes the sweeping beach, which provides shade from the tropical sun.
+You can do many activities, like diving and snorkelling, and you will discover the beauty of sea life.

-From Guradalavaca you do many trips like sailing, jungle adventures and tours in the near city of Santiago, and also the Dolphinarium near the island of Cayo Naranjo where you can see the dolphins much closer.
+From Guradalavaca, you can take many trips, such as sailing, jungle adventures, and tours in the nearby city of Santiago.
+You can also visit the Dolphinarium near the island of Cayo Naranjo, where you can see the dolphins much closer.

 Vinales National Park